semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 filenames that can be discovered later on in all the blocks of a Semaphore pipeline as well as in promoted pipelines.

-In order to be able to reuse a Docker image, you will need to use the `cache` utility from the Semaphore Toolbox or push the Docker image to Docker Registry and pull it from there.

-This document will illustrate how you can use Docker Registry to reuse Docker images.
 The first thing that you will need is to create a `secret` in Semaphore 2.0.
 If your `secret` with the Docker Registry data is called `docker-hub`, you can find out more about it as follows:

     $ sem get secrets docker-hub
     apiVersion: v1beta